What inspired you to launch Edge of Ember?

 And do you still work with those artisans you discovered on your travels?

 Absolutely!
 We have expanded since to work with a number of organisations.
-We partner with small-scale groups across Asia and India chosen for their commitment to fair pay, good working conditions, social responsibility, environmental care etc.
+We partner with small-scale groups across Asia chosen for their commitment to fair pay, good working conditions, social responsibility, environmental care etc.

 We never want to negatively impact communities or the wider world for the sake of style.
 It’s the heart of the brand, and the reason we started.